helio-training/fs-corejs-functions-arguments/README.md

 1. Create a class Calculator, and export it as default
 2. Create an `add` function
-    1. Make the `add` function be a variadic function
+    1. Declare the `add` function as a variadic function
     2. Add all the values together
     3. return the result
 3. Create an `introspect` function in the `Calculator` class